Klea D. Bertakis, M.D., M.P.H. - Professor and Chair

-Huey Lin, M.D. - Associate Professor and Associate Residency Director
+Huey Lin, M.D. - Professor and Associate Residency Director

 Dr. Lin received his medical degree from the Albert Einstein College of Medicine.
 He completed his Family Medicine residency followed by a one year Geriatrics fellowship at Swedish Medical Center in Seattle, WA.
 His professional interests include geriatrics training, residency training, and pre-doctoral education.
 He has a strong interest in management of the elderly in long-term care facilities and identification of elder abuse.
 Dr. Lin is the Medical Director in a local nursing home and supervises rotations in the facility for family medicine residents.
 He enjoys cooking, hiking, traveling, solving puzzles, and table tennis.
 If you come by the city of Davis, you may find him providing manual labor for his wife's garden or playing in the park with his daughters.

 Sarah Marshall, M.D. - Associate Professor and Associate Residency Director

 Dr. Marshall received her undergraduate degree from Drake University in Des Moines, Iowa in 1999 and her M.D. degree from the University of Minnesota Medical School in 2003.
 She completed a combined residency program in Family Medicine and Obstetrics at the University of California, Davis in 2007.
 Dr. Marshall joined the Department of Family and Community Medicine as a faculty member in August 2007 and also has an appointment in the Department of Obstetrics and Gynecology.
 Dr. Marshall has been honored not only with the New Faculty Scholar Award (2009) from the Society of Teachers of Family Medicine, but also with the Department’s Outstanding Teacher Award (2010).
 Dr. Marshall is an active member of numerous School of Medicine and department committees, such as the: Medical Student Education, OB Best Practice and the Resident Education.
 She lives with her husband Matt and daughter Eleanor in East Sacramento.
 The McKinley Park playground slides are a frequent hang-out of theirs.

 Joy Melnikow, M.D., M.P.H. - Professor